What are some general points I should know about maintaining and servicing chain saws?

 - Turn off the engine before attempting to make any adjustments, clean, do maintenance, or repair the chain saw.

-- Take the chain saw to a chain saw service centre to be repaired by qualified staff if the repairs required are not described in the Owner's Manual.
+- Take the chain saw to a chain saw service centre to be repaired by qualified staff if the repairs required are not described in the operator's manual.
 In any case, chain saws should be returned to a service centre periodically (every few months to a year, depending on the usage) to be inspected and serviced by technically trained staff.

 - Follow proper storage procedures if the saw will not be used for some time.
 It may be necessary to drain the gas/oil mixture.
 Dispose of fuel appropriately.